 Rachel Toop • Festival Manager

-Rachel is a freelance event coordinator and emerging arts manager.
-She has been producing author events, literary awards and festivals that celebrate writing, reading and ideas for the last eight years, most recently coordinating the 2012 and 2013 Adelaide Writers’ Week with the Adelaide Festival.
+Rachel is a freelance event coordinator, business consultant and currently works as a Development Executive at Melbourne Writers Festival within areas of partnership engagement, philanthropy, fundraising and sponsorship.
+She has been producing author events, literary awards and festivals that celebrate writing, reading and ideas for the last eight years, and has worked for organisations such as Adelaide Writers’ Week, the University of Adelaide, Carclew and Arts SA.
 She also has a varied background writing public policy and working in youth arts, festivals, arts in health, marketing, public art and placemaking.
-She is currently completing her Masters in Public Policy and she is a lover of literature, ideas and digital media arts.
+She is currently completing her Masters in Public Policy.

 Sophie Byrne • Festival Assistant Manager

 Sophie is an admin nerd arts administrator based in Adelaide.
 She has volunteered for as many festivals as possible, including Womadelaide, the Adelaide Film Festival and the Adelaide Festival of Ideas and for the past two years has worked as an assistant for Adelaide Writers’ Week and women’s theatre company Vitalstatistix.
 You can hear her on Radio Adelaide’s Streetcast and at performances of Adelaide’s premier sad song choir Choral Grief.
 Sophie enjoys Swedish afternoon tea (‘fika’), new stationery and books.

 Zoë Caley • Marketing and Publicity Coordinator